Rohitkk432/Bon-Appetit/README.md

 - might migrate DB to NoSQL
 - or use firebase to entirely elimante backend and hosting problem
 - Also can try GraphQL using alternative of firebase
-- hide all sensitive credentials
+- hide all sensitive credentials using .env

 ## About
 Food delivery website based in Goa.